angular/angular/aio/content/guide/router.md

 {@example 'router/ts/src/app/heroes/heroes-routing.module.ts'}

-Put the Routing Module file in the same folder as its companion module file.
+Put the routing module file in the same folder as its companion module file.
 Here both `heroes-routing.module.ts` and `heroes.module.ts` are in the same `src/app/heroes` folder.

-We recommend giving each feature module its own route configuration file.
+Consider giving each feature module its own route configuration file.
 It may seem like overkill early when the feature routes are simple.
 But routes have a tendency to grow more complex and consistency in patterns pays off over time.
-Import the hero components from their new locations in the `src/app/heroes/` folder, define the two hero routes. and export the `HeroRoutingModule` class.
+Import the hero components from their new locations in the `src/app/heroes/` folder, define the two hero routes, and export the `HeroRoutingModule` class.

 Now that you have routes for the `Heroes` module, register them with the `Router` via the `RouterModule` _almost_ as you did in the `AppRoutingModule`.

 There is a small but critical difference.
-In the `AppRoutingModule`, you used the static `RouterModule.`**`forRoot`** method to register the routes and application level service providers.
+In the `AppRoutingModule`, you used the static **`RouterModule.forRoot`** method to register the routes and application level service providers.
-In a feature module you use static **`forChild`** method.
+In a feature module you use the static **`forChild`** method.

 Only call `RouterModule.forRoot` in the root `AppRoutingModule` (or the `AppModule` if that's where you register top level application routes).
-In any other module, you must call the `RouterModule.`**`forChild`** method to register additional routes.
+In any other module, you must call the **`RouterModule.forChild`** method to register additional routes.

+{@a adding-routing-module}
 ### Add the routing module to the _HeroesModule_
 Add the `HeroRoutingModule` to the `HeroModule` just as you added `AppRoutingModule` to the `AppModule`.